mitsuhiko/struckdown/README.md

 struckdown is an experimental markdown/commonmark processing pipeline library inspired by Python's docutils and Sphinx.
-The idea is to support custom roles and directives for markdown similar to how how reStructuredText works and to provide an abstraction that can be processed by standardized tools without having to be aware of how MarkDown works.
+The idea is to support custom roles and directives for markdown similar to how reStructuredText works and to provide an abstraction that can be processed by standardized tools without having to be aware of how MarkDown works.